gabrieldhofer/MMU/README.md

 Physical memory is divided into smaller pieces called **frames**.
 Moverover, an address in virtual memory belongs to a unique **page**, and this address also has an offset in that page that tells us where the address is relative to the beginning of the page.
-An address in a frame also has an offset reltive to the begginning address of that frame.
+An address in a frame also has an offset relative to the beginning address of that frame.
 Page tables are used to map virtual addresses to physical addresses.

 ![virtual\_memory](https://github.com/hofergabriel/MMU/blob/main/images/virtual_memory.png)

 ### MIT OpenCourseWare slides
-This project's simulation of virtual memory and paging was implemented based on MIT's OpenCoursWare [slides](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-004-computation-structures-spring-2017/c16/c16s1/) on virtual memory.
+This project's simulation of virtual memory and paging was implemented based on MIT's OpenCourseWare [slides](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-004-computation-structures-spring-2017/c16/c16s1/) on virtual memory.

 > There are three architectural parameters that characterize a virtual memory system and hence the architecture of the MMU.